Intro to UI Controls

 You can also come back to these later and jump to learning about UI Design Patterns next.

+A button is used to execute an action.
 Designing buttons may seem obvious, but they are surprisingly complex and there are a few tricky things to look out for.

 Accordions are stacked containers with nested items that expand and collapse when clicked or tapped.
+They can be used either for navigation or for content.